eaigner/hood/README.md

 }
 ```

 Schema creation is completely optional, you can use any other tool you like.
+## Validation

+Besides the `sql:` struct tag, you can specify a `validate:` tag for model validation:

+- `presence`: validates that a field is set
+- `len(min:max)`: validates that a `string` or `VarChar` field has a specified min or max length.
+You can also omit values if you just want a min or max limit like so `len(min:)`, however the `:` is always required!
+- `range(min:max)`: validates that a number value lies in the specific range, or has a specified min or max value (e.g. for max only `range(:max)`)

+You can also chain validations, e.g. `validate:”len(:12),presence”`

 ## Example

 ```go